 5. Keep the menu simple:

 When it comes to food, we Pakistani’s tend to go all out even if it’s at the cost of our own sanity.
-We will ideally want to serve a grand iftar, followed by a grand dinner.
-Keep it simple.
-If you are planning to do more items for Iftar, keep dinner simple.
+We will ideally want to serve a lavish iftar, followed by a grand dinner.
+Keep it simple, and what is manageable by you!
+If you are planning to do more items for Iftar, keep the dinner simple or vice versa.
 Remember that after having a heavy iftar, people will be too full to have a heavy dinner.
 Even one dish is enough.

 6. Go disposables:

 There’s one thing that I have noted with dawaat’s in Ramadan – the amount of crockery that gets used.
 There’s a separate plate for Iftar items, a separate plate for dinner items, and then a bowl for fruit chaat / dahi baray.
-Plus since everyone is going to be thirsty everyone’s going to be using glasses galore – one for water, one for sherbet and let’s not forget the mugs for that all essential chai.
-If you are hosting a big dawaat, go disposable!
-If you don’t like the idea of disposable everything, think of keeping glasses and mugs disposable while using glass crockery and cutlery.
+Plus since everyone is going to be thirsty everyone’s going to be using glasses galore – one for water, one for sherbet and let’s not forget the mugs for that all essential chai that everyone expects.
+I am not a fan of disposable, but in a big dawaat it becomes essential.
+What you can also do is get eco friendly disposable that is better for the environment.
+What you can also do is think of keeping glasses and mug disposable while using glass crockery and cutlery.
 It will make cleaning up so much easier for you!

 7. Make sure there’s enough place to sit and a place for prayers: